gaetangr/synaudit/README.md

 - Ability to brute force the DMS login page with big leaked database
 - Recommandtions based on (to be filled)
 -

+disclaimer : to perform the security checks, an user with admin privielge is required on your synolgy nas, all networks call are made to your local nas IP, nothing is transmided, code is open source and can be check yourself.